sagemath/sage/src/doc/en/reference/references/index.rst

              Report to the National Aeronautics and Space Administration.
 Grant NsG 81-60.
 December 15, 1965. https://ntrs.nasa.gov/api/citations/19660004785/downloads/19660004785.pdf

 ..
-[Lee2016] Kwankyu Lee, *Decoding of differential AG codes*, Advances in
-             Mathematics of Communications, vol. 10, no. 2 (2016), pp. 307--319.

-..
 [Lee1996] Marc van Leeuwen.  *The Robinson-Schensted and
              Sch\"utzenberger algorithms, an elementary approach*.